hwaf/hwaf-tuto/README.md

 Let's try to detect whether our system has ``CLHEP`` installed but don't fail the build if it does not find it.

+Also, our package will build a ``C++`` library with a few symbols exported w/o any mangling so that it can be imported and used from ``python``.
+We then have to configure our package to check whether ``python`` can be detected, and declare the ``PYTHONPATH`` environment variable as a runtime one (so the runtime subshell can be properly setup) and add the directory where our python files will be installed to the ``PYTHONPATH`` variable.

 Let's modify ``configure``: